 We are partnering with the telecoms industry to create this vision of a Connected London, and to generate revenue to reinvest in the transport network.

-We are evaluating final tenders for the concession and will announce the contract winner in early 2021.
+We are evaluating final tenders for the concession and will announce the contract winner in spring 2021.

 Check back here for the contract award announcement.

 We have plans to add mobile coverage in below-ground Tube stations and all tunnels so commuters can enjoy seamless connectivity.
 Soon, we will announce our new industry partner, together we will make available a new commercial 4G network underground and offer commercial mobile services to all our customers.

 We have significant assets and the operational and engineering expertise to support the building of the new network.

 Fibre optic internet is becoming a standard, rather than a luxury.
 The capital's future digital connectivity will be built on fibre.

 Our roll-out of underground mobile services has seen hundreds of kilometres of fibre laid in tunnels, creating a new fibre backbone for London.
 We also own the surface assets to support 'last mile' connectivity.

 Enhanced 4G networks and the coming of 5G

 The next generation of mobile networks - expected to be rolled out in the coming decade - will help address data consumption demand from the mobile market.
 To bring super-fast connections to mobile devices, many more cell sites will be needed, especially in high footfall areas.